carleton-spacehogs/pangenome-selection/README.md

 cluster<- read.table('aux_files/Sulfurovum_gene_clusters_summary_cleaned.txt',sep='\t',quote="",header=TRUE)
 #load the summarized sulfurovum pangenome profile from anvi'o
 ```
 Note: All associated python and txt files are in the directory `aux_files`.
-All commands accessible here ust be run inside the directory.
+All commands accessible here must be run inside the directory.

 ## Taxonomy distribution and pangenomic profile